3 minute read

 You search using two parameters:

-When you choose Owned by, you will be asked to select which user, shared drive etc. you want to search for.
-Note that you can add more than one.
+When you choose anything other than My organization or My Drives in the Owned by dropdown, you will be asked to select the entity whose items you are searching for.
+Note that you can add more than one user, shared drive, group or OU.

-Once you have set up your search parameters, click Search.
+Once you have set up your parameters, click Search.

 You can use the search field if you want to narrow down the results.

-Certain results come with the possibility to do something about the sharing right away.
-If, for instance, you have found a specific domain and want to unshare everything shared with it, you can use the three dots on the right side of the row to go straight to Domain and email cleanup.
+Results related to employees as well as external users and domains come with the possibility to do something about the sharing right away.
+Say that you have found a specific domain and want to unshare everything shared with it, you can use the three dots on the right side of the row to go straight to a bulk unshare in Domain and email cleanup.

-In Domain and email cleanup the domain will already be chosen and you can precede directly to an unshare of everything shared with it.
+In Domain and email cleanup the domain will already be chosen and you can proceed directly to an unshare of everything shared with it (apart for items where the external account has access through shared drive or group membership).

 Understanding the results